KTH/devops-course/contributions/project/gaag2-jafarm/README.md

 ## Description

-We will build and operate a Telegram bot that lets users subscribe to price alerts for cryptocurrencies (via a public exchange/market-data API such as CoinGecko or Binance) and stocks (via a market-data API such as Alpha Vantage or Yahoo Finance).
-Users interact with the bot to set a symbol and a target price/percentage-change threshold; a background scheduler periodically polls prices and pushes a Telegram notification when a threshold is crossed.
-Subscriptions and alert state are persisted in a database.

-The core of this proposal is not the bot itself but the DevOps pipeline wrapped around it, covering all mandatory project criteria:

-- **Application stack**: the bot is implemented in Python with `python-telegram-bot`, using APScheduler for periodic price polling against the CoinGecko API (crypto) and Alpha Vantage or Yahoo Finance API (stocks); subscriptions and alert state are persisted in SQLite (or PostgreSQL); the bot is containerized with Docker.
+We plan to build and operate a Telegram bot that lets users subscribe to price alerts for cryptocurrencies and stocks.
+The bot will be implemented in Python using python-telegram-bot, with APScheduler for periodic price polling against the CoinGecko API (crypto) and the Alpha Vantage or Yahoo Finance API (stocks).
+User subscriptions and alert state will be persisted in SQLite (or PostgreSQL), and the bot will be containerized with Docker.
+This makes the bot a suitable, self-contained application for integrating and evaluating a complete DevOps workflow.

+The project will include:

-- **Automated build and testing (CI)**: GitHub Actions workflow that lints, runs unit tests (pytest) and builds the Docker image on every push/PR.
+CI: GitHub Actions will run linting, unit tests, and a Docker image build on every push and pull request.
-- **Automated deployment/delivery (CD)**: a GitHub Actions workflow that, on merge to the main branch, publishes the Docker image to GitHub Container Registry (GHCR) and triggers a deployment to the runtime host.
+CD: merges to the main branch will build a Docker image, push it to GitHub Container Registry, and automatically deploy it to the runtime host.
-- **Infrastructure as Code**: the deployment target (a small VM or container host) and its configuration (Docker runtime, environment/secrets wiring, networking) will be defined declaratively (Terraform for provisioning, Ansible or a Docker Compose file for configuration), so the environment can be recreated from code.
-- **Modern development platform**: GitHub, using issues/PRs, branch protection and required status checks for the CI pipeline.
+Infrastructure as Code: Terraform will provision the deployment environment (VM, networking, secrets wiring), and Docker Compose will configure the bot and its runtime dependencies on the provisioned host.
+Development platform: GitHub will be used for source control, pull requests, GitHub Actions, and container images.
-- **Quality/security automation**: Dependabot for dependency updates, CodeQL static analysis, and a container image scan (e.g., Trivy) in the CI pipeline; secrets (bot token, API keys) are managed via GitHub Actions encrypted secrets and never committed.
+Quality and security automation: Dependabot for dependency updates, CodeQL for static analysis, and Trivy for container image vulnerability scanning.
-- **Documented use of AI-assisted tools**: any AI-assisted coding tool used during development (e.g., an AI coding assistant for boilerplate, CI config drafting or code review suggestions) will be explicitly documented in the final report, including what it was used for and what was authored/reviewed by us.
-All design decisions, implementation and testing are our own work.
+AI-assisted tools: the use of AI tools during workflow development, CI/CD configuration, debugging, and code review will be documented; all design decisions and implementation are our own work.

-- **Project repository**: a fully functional repository with all code, configuration (CI/CD workflows, Dockerfile, IaC scripts) and documentation needed to build, test and run the bot end to end.
-- **Short report (2-3 pages)**: architecture diagram and explanation, justification of tooling/design choices, description of how CI, CD, IaC and quality/security automation interact, and a reflection on limitations and trade-offs.
+All configuration, code, and documentation required to reproduce the system will be kept in the project repository, together with the required final report.

 **Relevance**

-This project is a direct, hands-on demonstration of an integrated DevOps workflow: every code change is automatically built, tested and security/quality-checked (CI, static analysis, dependency and container scanning), and every merge is automatically packaged and deployed to infrastructure that is itself defined and provisioned as code (CD + IaC).
-Because the bot depends on external APIs, secrets and a long-running scheduled process, it forces us to make real decisions about configuration management, secret handling and deployment strategy — the same concerns that arise in production DevOps pipelines — while staying small enough to fully understand, operate and explain within the scope of the course.
+This project demonstrates how CI, CD, Infrastructure as Code, containerization, and security automation can be integrated into a coherent DevOps workflow for a real-world application.
+Because the bot depends on external APIs, secrets, and a long-running scheduled process, the pipeline connects code changes, automated validation, infrastructure provisioning, and deployment into a reproducible delivery process.